mvuorre/CV/vuorre-matti.typ

 = Research Funding

+- #year("2025")Testing the Technology Related Attention Decline hypothesis.
+European Research Council Starting Grant. (_PI. €1,498,835._)
 - #year("2024")Capturing the Digital Footprints of Video Game Play.
-Economic and Social Research Council. (_Co-I with K. Magnusson and PI A. Przybylski. £263,696._)
+Economic and Social Research Council. (_Co-PI with K. Magnusson & A. Przybylski. £263,696._)
-- Gaming for Better or Worse: Longitudinal Analysis of Objective Video Game Play Data and Mental Health (_Co-PI with K. Magnusson.
+- Gaming for Better or Worse: Longitudinal Analysis of Objective Video Game Play Data and Mental Health.
+Swedish Research Council for Health, Working Life and Welfare. (_Co-PI with K. Magnusson.
 SEK3,393,552._)
 - Understanding the associations between online video game play and well-being in a representative Dutch sample.
 Tilburg University. (_Co-PI with M. Klincewicz. €8,577._)
 - How does digitalization associate with brain aging?
 Tilburg University. (_Co-PI with S. M. Kia. €12,000._)
 - #year("2023")Does the nose know?
 Validating immersive multisensory VR food environments to study eating behaviour.
 Tilburg University. (_Co-I with PI R. de Vries. €16,344._)
 - #year("2022")Understanding video game play and mental health.
-Economic and Social Research Council. (_Co-I with Co-I K. Magnusson and PI A. Przybylski. £935,050._)
+Economic and Social Research Council. (_Co-PI with K. Magnusson & A. Przybylski. £935,050._)
 - #year("2021")The association between video game play and cognition.
 University of Oxford. (_PI. £10,000_)

 = Honors & Awards